“This one’s a big step,” I announce. Grandma Jo holds onto me with her crinkled, aged hands.

 She giggles.
 “You just read my mind.”

 “One of the fond memories I have was this bright peach tree across the road from the local tennis court in Weston.
 I can remember walking past it every day.
-One day – I think it was a Sunday – my father and I walked home from grocer carrying a few vegetables for dinner that night.
+One day – I think it was a Sunday – my father and I walked home from the grocery carrying a few vegetables for dinner that night.
 I was about five years old.
 I asked him, ‘where did I come from, Dad?’ and he replied, ‘You see that tree over there?’.
 Little did he know that I knew this tree very well.
 I saw it every day.
 He said, ‘I saw you in that tree.
 You were a little monkey up there.
 I climbed into the tree and caught you and cut your little tail off.
 And that’s how you got here’.
 I always loved this story, and I made my father tell me the same one every time we walked home from the grocer.
-But, as the depression started to hit, those walks home from the grocer with him became less frequent.”
+But, as the Depression started to hit, those walks home from the grocer with him became less frequent.”

 Grandma Jo was eight years old.
 Her dusty bare feet sifted through the soil.
 She and her two comrades slinked through patches of trees and shrubs, a wide-open field at their brow.
 It was the dead of night.
 Lanterns lit the windows of the two-storey wooden farmhouse to their left.